Site Overlay

 What do Pediatric Registered Nurses do?

-A pediatric registered nurse (RN) specializes in providing care to infants, children, and adolescents.
+A pediatric registered nurse (RN) specializes in caring for infants, children, and adolescents.

 Assessment and Care: Conducting physical exams and health screenings, monitoring vital signs and medical history, administering medications and vaccinations, and providing wound care and managing chronic conditions.